in 2009, Norfolk edged out Savannah to take second place among East Coast ports for total tonnage of cargo handled

 The 11-mile long Atlantic Ocean Channel, from the deep ocean to the Thimble Shoals channel, was authorized in 1986.
 It was dredged in 2006 to a depth of 50 feet.

-A 50-foot deep shipping channel is currently maintained from Thimble Shoals to Norfolk and Newport News by regularly dredging the bottom of the Chesapeake Bay, Elizabeth River, and James River.
+A 50-foot deep shipping channel is currently maintained from Thimble Shoals to terminals in Norfolk and Newport News by regularly dredging the bottom of the Chesapeake Bay, Elizabeth River, and James River.
 The Thimble Shoals channel is 1,000 feet wide, but to avoid collisions ships using the inbound channel above the Thimble Shoals tunnel of the Chesapeake Bay Bridge-Tunnel follow a route that is 350 feet wide and 50 feet deep while the outbound ships use a route that is 650 feet wide and 50 feet deep.

 dredged channels west of the Chesapeake Bay Bridge-Tunnel lead west to Norfolk/Newport News and north to Baltimore